Wintermute0110/AEL-asset-library/README.md

 # Advanced Emulator Launcher asset library #

-The Advanced Emulator Launcher asset library contains the following:
+The Advanced Emulator Launcher asset library has been designed to help you in the process of setting up your Kodi retrogaming library and contains the following items:

  * Category and launcher metadata in NFO format.